nitronoid/PokemonTCG/PTCGGuides.md

 //----------------------------------------------------------------------------------------
   /// @brief prompt player to agree to perform action or not
   /// @param [in] _action an action to evaluate
+  /// @return the decision, true for agree and false for disagree
 //--------------------------------------------------------------------------------------
 virtual bool agree(const PTCG::ACTION _action) = 0;
 //----------------------------------------------------------------------------------------
   /// @brief method for the players turn; decision making, card playing, attacking, retreating, etc...
-  /// @return bool for whether you declare attack, unsigned for which attack of the active pokemon if you do declare attack
+  /// @return a pair containing a bool for whether you want to attack, and the index of the attack if you do
 //--------------------------------------------------------------------------------------
 virtual std::pair<bool, unsigned> turn() = 0;
  ```